Japanese Auctions

 February — Best Value Window

 High volume from year-end trade-ins, but competition has not yet reached March peak levels.
 Prices tend to be lower than March for comparable vehicles.
-Exporters targeting spring arrivals in their home market should source in February.
+Exporters targeting spring arrivals should source in February.

 March — Highest Volume, Highest Competition

 Maximum selection but maximum competition.
 Domestic Japanese dealers are highly active and international export bidding is at its annual peak.
-Prices for desirable vehicles (Grade 5, low mileage) are highest in March.
+Prices for desirable vehicles (Grade 5, low mileage) are at their annual high in March.

 October–November — Underrated Sweet Spot

 September supply still clearing, competition easing from second peak.
-Many importers have reduced their buying budgets post-September.
-Good vehicles are available at more competitive prices than the spring peaks.
+Many importers have reduced buying budgets post-September.
+Good vehicles at more competitive prices than the spring peaks.

 August — Lowest Volume, Lowest Activity

-Obon holiday reduces auction days significantly.
+Obon holiday significantly reduces auction days.
 Lowest annual volume.
 Not ideal for sourcing but limited competition on what is available.
-Consider that shipping from August arrivals means destination arrival in October–November.
+August purchase means October–November destination arrival.

 The March trap: Many first-time importers hear "March is the best month" and target March specifically.
 In reality, March has the most vehicles but also the most competition — both from domestic Japanese dealers and international buyers.
 Prices for Grade 5 vehicles in the 40,000–80,000km range are typically at their annual peak in March.
 February delivers similar supply with materially less competition.

-Several Japanese public holiday clusters significantly reduce auction activity and are important for importers to factor into shipping timelines:
+Several Japanese public holiday clusters significantly reduce auction activity and are important to factor into shipping timelines:

 Holiday timing affects shipping deadlines.
-If you source a vehicle in mid-December and your auction house closes on 28 December, the export paperwork and logistics need to be completed before the closure.
-Plan shipping timelines with holiday closures in mind — a vehicle purchased just before Golden Week may not clear customs and be ready for shipping until mid-May.
+If you source a vehicle in mid-December and your auction house closes on 28 December, export paperwork and logistics need to be completed before the closure.
+A vehicle purchased just before Golden Week may not clear customs and be ready for shipping until mid-May.
+Plan shipping timelines with holiday closures factored in.

 🔄